-The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain qualified board members.
+The requirements of being a public company may strain our resources and divert management's attention.

 As a public company, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, the Sarbanes-Oxley Act, listing requirements of The Nasdaq Global Select Market and other applicable securities rules and regulations.
 Compliance with these rules and regulations increases our legal and financial compliance costs, places significant demands on our systems, resources and management.
 As a result, management's attention may be diverted from other business concerns, which could have a material adverse effect on our business, financial condition and results of operations.
 We may also need to hire more employees in the future, which will increase our costs and expenses.